nagv/org-management-portal/README.md

 6. validator : | Validator faciliates the validation of Javascript object properties.
 Explored other validators.
 But, phone Number validation doesn't seems working fine in others.
 So, sticked to this dependecy winston,winston-daily-rotate-file: | These modules provides convininet logging mechanisum with log level and file management for logs
 7. http-status-codes : | Provides Constants enumerating the HTTP status codes.
-Based on the Java Apache HttpStatus API 8.date-format: | This module is been used to perform data operations (Converting date to ISODate format) part of storing in DB.
+Based on the Java Apache HttpStatus API
+8. date-format: | This module is been used to perform data operations (Converting date to ISODate format) part of storing in DB.
 I am taking off Time component while storing the dates in DB
 Dev Dependencies:
-9.jest: | Jest provides complete and ready to set-up JavaScript testing solution.
+9. jest: | Jest provides complete and ready to set-up JavaScript testing solution.
 This is been used for unit testing
-supertest: |  Supertest provides a high-level abstraction for testing HTTP, while still allowing you to drop down to the lower-level API provided by superagent
+10. supertest: |  Supertest provides a high-level abstraction for testing HTTP, while still allowing you to drop down to the lower-level API provided by superagent